WordPress/abilities-api/packages/client/README.md

 When using with `@wordpress/data`:

-- `getAbilities(category?)` - Returns all abilities from the store, optionally filtered by category
+- `getAbilities( args: AbilitiesQueryArgs = {} )` - Returns all abilities from the store, optionally filtered by query arguments
-- `getAbility(name)` - Returns a specific ability from the store
+- `getAbility( name: string )` - Returns a specific ability from the store

 ```javascript
 import { useSelect } from '@wordpress/data';